act-org/dls/docs/MIGRATION_7_TO_8.md

 new dependencies)!

 DLS8 should not increase your bundle size until you import / use these new components.
-But if your bundle analyzer is telling you otherwise, please reach out!
+But if your bundle analyzer is telling you otherwise, please see below about revising your import statements or feel free to reach out!

 ## New Features